14. Multiple Regression and Model Specification

 F-statistic: 416.5 on 5 and 283 DF, p-value: < 2.2e-16

-The full model fits strongly, but the coefficient table already hints at a practical problem: some variables that looked useful on their own are no longer clearly interpretable once the others are included.
-This is a common sign of multicollinearity.
+The full model explains a large proportion of the variance in Y, but the coefficient table already hints at a problem: two predictors that were individually significant in Table 1 are no longer clearly distinguishable from zero once all five are included simultaneously.
+This pattern is characteristic of multicollinearity.

 vif(full_mod1)